UO-BS/Windows2DGraphics/README.md

 # Windows2DGraphics
-These files include my own implementation of graphics for Windows systems to be used in my other projects.
+These files include my testing of 2D graphics for Windows systems which will eventually be used in my other C++ projects.

-Currently in development.
-I am still learning the Win32 API.

-Any suggestions or tips are welcome.
+BaseWindow.h and main.cpp can/will be used in other programs.
+The other classes were only added to test some of the Win32 API features.

+Running main.exe will open a parent window with some basic control windows that I was testing.
 =======